MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

     ```
     Sales YoY Growth =
-    ‎VAR SalesPriorYear =
+    VAR SalesPriorYear =
-    ‎ CALCULATE(
+     CALCULATE(
-    ‎ SUM(Sales[Sales]),
+     SUM(Sales[Sales]),
-    ‎ PARALLELPERIOD(
+     PARALLELPERIOD(
-    ‎ 'Date'[Date],
+     'Date'[Date],
-    ‎ -12,
+     -12,
-    ‎ MONTH
+     MONTH
-    ‎ )
+     )
-    ‎ )
+     )
-    ‎RETURN
+    RETURN
-    ‎ SalesPriorYear
+     SalesPriorYear
     ```

-    *The **Sales YoY Growth** measure formula declares a variable.
-Variables can be useful for simplifying the formula logic, and more efficient when an expression needs to be evaluated multiple times within the formula (which will be the case for the YoY growth logic).
-Variables are declared by a unique name, and the measure expression must then be output after the **RETURN** keyword.*
+    *The **Sales YoY Growth** measure uses a variable.
+Variables help you simplify the formula and are more efficient if using the logic multiple times within a formula.*

+    *Variables are declared with a unique name, and the measure expression must then be output after the **RETURN** keyword.
+Unlike some other coding language variables, DAX variables can only be used within the single formula.*

-    *The **SalesPriorYear** variable is assigned an expression which calculates the sum of the **Sales** column in a modified context that uses the PARALLELPERIOD() function to shift 12 months back from each date in filter context.*
+    *The **SalesPriorYear** variable is assigned an expression that calculates the sum of the **Sales** column in a modified context that uses the PARALLELPERIOD() function to shift 12 months back from each date in filter context.*

-2. Add the **Sales YoY Growth** measure to the matrix visual.
+1. Add the **Sales YoY Growth** measure to the matrix visual.

-3. Notice that the new measure returns BLANK for the first 12 months (because there were no sales recorded before fiscal year 2017).
+1. Notice that the new measure returns BLANK for the first 12 months (because there were no sales recorded before fiscal year 2017).

-4. Notice that the **Sales YoY Growth** measure value for **2018 Jul** is the **Sales** value for **2017 Jul**.
+1. Notice that the **Sales YoY Growth** measure value for **2018 Jul** is the **Sales** value for **2017 Jul**.

     ![Picture 61](Linked_image_Files/06-create-dax-calculations-in-power-bi-desktop-advanced_image22.png)

-    *Now that the “difficult part” of the formula has been tested, you can overwrite the measure with the final formula which computes the growth result.*
+    *Now that the “difficult part” of the formula has been tested, you can overwrite the measure with the final formula that computes the growth result.*

-5. To complete the measure, overwrite the **Sales YoY Growth** measure with this formula, formatting it as a percentage with two decimal places:
+1. To complete the measure, overwrite the **Sales YoY Growth** measure with this formula, formatting it as a percentage with two decimal places:

     **DAX**